kikkel/se/README.md

     - to divide and organize a monolithic class that has several variants of some functionality
     - to extend a class in several orthogonal (independent) dimensions
     - to be able to switch implementations at runtime
+    - This pairing is useful when some abstractions defined by Bridge can only work with specific implementations.
+In this case, Abstract Factory can encapsulate these relations and hide the complexity from the client code.

-Strategy pattern - verschiedene Deckstufen für starrealms (wie Schwierigkeitsstufen) abhängigkeit zw controller und view zu verbessern
+- Strategy pattern - verschiedene Deckstufen für starrealms (wie Schwierigkeitsstufen) abhängigkeit zw controller und view zu verbessern

-state: soll input verarbeiten/MODUS/ETC
+- state: soll input verarbeiten/MODUS/ETC

 Refactoring Guru: https://refactoring.guru/design-patterns